conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

   C++ copy constructors, and destruction runs C++ destructors.
 For large containers, an innocent-looking Swift copy or iteration can therefore have a real cost.
-- **Pointers and views need explicit lifetime reasoning.** `withUnsafeBytes` and `withUnsafeMutableBytes` make the valid scope clear in this example, but Swift cannot prove that an arbitrary third-party function will not retain the pointer.
+- **Pointers and views still need explicit lifetime reasoning.** Even though this example only crosses a `std::unique_ptr`, many C++ APIs hand back raw pointers or views instead; Swift's `withUnsafeBytes` and `withUnsafeMutableBytes` scope such access explicitly, but Swift cannot prove that an arbitrary third-party function will not retain a pointer past that scope.
 The C++ API contract still matters.
 - **Noncopyable ownership should remain visible.** A `std::unique_ptr` is not a shared reference.
 Keeping the owner alive while using `pointee` is part of the program's correctness.